gitter-lab/pria_lifechem/README.md

 ## dataset

+Some datasets that too big to put it here, but I upload a copy of them on the google drive, and here is the [link](https://drive.google.com/drive/folders/0B7r_bc_dhXLYLVctbC0zRnY4ZWM?usp=sharing)

 keck_updated_complete.csv: contains complete data for Keck_Pria

 '5_fold_split_data', '10_fold_split_data': two directories for fixed data split for training and testing.
 Please refer to src/demo.ipynb for more details.

+lc123_keckdata.sdf: used for data preparation

 ## src